hengzzzhou/FigForge/README.md

 Using the MODULE LIST as a guide, nano banana generates a clean, professional figure following these design principles:

-- ✅ Flat, clean NeurIPS style (no gradients, shadows)
+- ✅ Flat, clean conference style (no gradients, shadows)
 - ✅ Consistent thin line weights
 - ✅ Professional pastel color palette
 - ✅ Rounded rectangles for module blocks